-Plan International's Because I am a Girl campaign gave us a platform to make profound and sustainable improvements in the lives of girls and propose the law change.
+The Because I am a Girl movement gave us a platform to make profound and sustainable improvements in the lives of girls and propose the law change.
 For 3 years our staff, alongside local and national partners, collaborated on an advocacy strategy with a group of civil society organisations called ‘Mesa en favor de las Niñas y Adolescentes’ working in favour of girls’ rights.

 With these partners we started the profound job of influencing congressmen and, bolstered by the support of the Legislation and Women´s Commission, we took the bold move of presenting law 47-46, which elevates the age for boys and girls to marry.
 At the same time we were able to obtain support from Canadian and British ambassadors, raising awareness at different levels.

 One of the biggest challenges was to reach out to a large group of legislators opposing the modification whose main argument was related to cultural patterns of indigenous populations which, according to some, permits this type of union.

 Yet, as investigating and consulting was an important aspect during these 3 years, we had built valid arguments that allowed us to rebut their points, including that of an expert indigenous specialist who cited Mayan laws mentioning that a woman cannot be forced to take on a husband.